Dym077/drf-api02/TESTING.md

 <p>
     <img src="documentation/testing/posts/post_title_201.png">
 </p>

+* As a user I can change my username and password so that I can keep my personal details safe

+***Acceptance Criteria

+ Change username
+ Change password
+ Save changes

 - If a user wishes to update the profile, the database will return the new values with a 200 message: